chakrakan/canny-hough-transform/README.md

-# canny-edge-detection
+# canny-hough-transform

-Use Canny algorithm from OpenCV for edge detection in images.
+Uses the Canny and Hough algorithms from OpenCV for edge detection and highlight in images.

 ### Sample